Skip to content

 sh

-worldjen runs create \
+worldjen bench create \

 --name nightly-comparison \